yf20230412/TV2/README_en.md

 ## Latest results

 > [!IMPORTANT]\
-> The following addresses may not be stable for access within China.
-It is recommended to prepend a proxy address for
+> The following addresses may fail to be accessed domestically.
+It is recommended to prepend a proxy address for use.
-> use.
-You can reply with `cdn` in the public account to obtain it.
+> The public account can reply with `CDN` to obtain it.

 ### Live Sources